-- The Research and Development Credit scheduled to expire on July 30, 2009, has been extended for tax years ending prior to January 1, 2011.
-If you earned qualifying credit and filed a 2009 tax return but did not claim the credit on Schedule 1299-D, Income Tax Credits, you may file an amended tax return and complete Schedule 1299-D to claim the credit.
-However, no credit earned or credit carryforward is allowed on or after January 1, 2011.
-See the Specific Instructions for more information. - Fiscal-year filers only For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2016, an Angel Investment Credit may be claimed in an amount equal to 25 percent of an investment made directly in a qualified new business.
-The credit may not reduce tax below zero and may be carried forward for five years.
-See Specific Instructions for more information. - The New Markets Credit is allowed for qualified investments made between 2008 and 2012 in a community development entity.
+- For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2016, an Angel Investment Credit may be claimed in an amount equal to 25 percent of an investment made directly in a qualified new business.
+See Schedule 1299-A Instructions for more information. - The New Markets Credit is allowed for qualified investments made between 2008 and 2017 in a community development entity.
 Credits are allowed on the second anniversary of the investment (tax years ending on or after December 31, 2010), and the next four anniversaries.
-The credit may not reduce tax below zero and may be carried forward for five years.
-See Specific Instructions for more information. - For tax years ending on or after December 31, 2009, and on or before December 30, 2020, the Student-Assistance Contribution Credit allows a credit for employers who make matching contributions to Illinois pre-paid tuition programs.
-The credit is limited to \$500 per qualifying employee, cannot reduce tax to less than zero, and may be carried forward five years. - For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit has been increased to the lesser of 10 percent of wages or \$1,200 per qualifying employee.
+See Schedule 1299-A Instructions for more information. - For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit has been increased to the lesser of 10 percent of wages or \$1,200 per qualifying employee.